Faith, Hope and Love, an exhibition about sailor's tattoos. The Exhibition will run until the end of 2014.

 Faith, Hope and Love looks at gender issues as well.
 How do sailor's tattoos reflect traditional concepts of femininity and masculinity?
 A tattoo is both a decorative and a communicative statement.
 It's not surprising then that they offer a glimpse into various historical ideals of gender and sexuality.
 Why did so many sailors chose tattoos that portrayed women in various states of dress and undress?
 And where did all the male symbols go?
 Just as interesting is to explore why contemporary women chose tattoos of the female form to express their own femininity.

-Faith, Hope and Love will run from 13 December until the end of 2014.
+Faith, Hope and Love will run from 13 December 2012 and will run until the end of 2014.